 6) Do you have an inordinately large Tupperware collection at home and a credit account at The Container Store?

 If you only answered yes to one or two, you’re probably better off jamming and rolling.
-When you have children flying with you, you can purchase a customized backpack that they will enjoy and that can fit all of their necessities without these pouches.
-If you scored three or above, however, go shopping for some packing cubes.
-If you scored a three or above, go shopping for some packing cubes:
+If you scored three or above, however, go shopping for some packing cubes: